 Only regularly scheduled class hours will be reported for attendance.
 Make-up time will not be accepted.

-Students on attendance contracts are deemed to be on academic probation until such time that their absences are less than 20%.

-Students with excessive absences will be subject to penalties such as loss of financial aid, lower work habits grades and prohibition from re-enrollment in the next grading period.
+Students on attendance contracts are deemed to be on probation until such time that their absences are less than 20%.
+Students with excessive absences will be subject to penalties such as prohibition from re-enrollment in the next grading period.